Torus fibrations and localization of index II: Four-dimensional case

-\begin{definition} Let $D$ be a Dirac-type operator on $W_0$.
-We define $RR_0(a_1,a_2)$ to be the local index in the sense of Definition~\ref{definition for general case} with respect to $D$ and the above data. \end{definition} \begin{remark} $RR_0(a_1,a_2)$ does not depend on the choice of a compatible Hermitian structure $(g_0,J_0)$ since it is deformation invariant. \end{remark}
+\begin{definition} We define $RR_0(a_1,a_2)$ to be the local index in the sense of Definition~\ref{def. of local the index} for the above data and any Dirac-type operator on $W_0$. \end{definition} \begin{remark} $RR_0(a_1,a_2)$ does not depend on the choice of a compatible Hermitian structure $(g_0,J_0)$ since it is deformation invariant. \end{remark}